Next time you’re looking for a pint and a bite to eat, head to one of these cracking gastropubs in and around Leeds.

 The Beck & Call, Stainbeck Road, Meanwood, Leeds, West Yorkshire, LS7 2NP.

 Out in the Yorkshire countryside

-These five gastropubs are all just a little bit outside of Leeds, but they’re certainly worth the extra effort.
+These six gastropubs are all just a little bit outside of Leeds, but they’re certainly worth the extra effort.

 The Shibden Mill Inn

 At the heart of the picturesque Shibden Valley, the 17th century Shibden Mill Inn is a hidden gem you’ll want to return to again and again.
 With roaring fires inside and the pretty Red Beck stream outside, it’s quite the setting – and the food and drink offering backs that up.
-You can tuck into dishes like Venison Loin with shank bonbon, cocoa butter fondants, Jerusalem artichokes and malt puree in their main restaurant.
-But, if steak is your thing, head to The Grill Room, where they cook up amazing cuts on their state-of-the-art Kopa Charcoal Grill.
+You can tuck into dishes like Halibut Loin with black pudding, apple, potato confit and crustacean bisque.
+If steak’s your thing, they also cook up amazing cuts of sirloin, ribeye and rump on their state-of-the-art grill.
 Follow it up with a local ale or something from their extensive wine list – and if you need to stay over, they have 11 five-star bedrooms for you to choose from.

 The Shibden Mill Inn, Shibden Mill Fold, Halifax, West Yorkshire, HX3 7UL.